 Batting

 The Dodgers have no shortage of heavy hitters in their lineup to punish opposing pitchers again this season.
-They finished fourth with a team batting average of .258.
+They finished fourth with a team batting average of .258 in 2024.
 Additionally, the Dodgers were third in home runs and second in runs.

 Pitching Staff